skyscrapers/documentation/tools/prometheus.md

 If you want to get PHP-FPM metrics, we recommend using [this exporter](https://github.com/hipages/php-fpm_exporter).
 It's being actively maintained and the documentation is reasonably good.
 You have to setup the exporter as a sidecar container in your pods, then it'll access the PHP-FPM socket to read statistics and expose them as Prometheus metrics.

 You first need to expose the metrics in PHP-FPM.
-You can do this by adding the following config your PHP-FPM image.
+You can do this by adding the following config to your PHP-FPM image.

 ```
 pm.status_path = /status
 ```

-Then you'll need to add the `php-fpm-exporter` as a sidecar container to your pod, like this:
+Then you'll need to add the `php-fpm-exporter` as a sidecar container to your pod.

+Here is an example for k8s:

 ```
         - name: {{ template "app.fullname" . }}-fpm-exporter